Bas616/Digital-Synthesis-Portfolio/README.md

 ### Architectural Highlights:
 *   **Single-Page Application (SPA):** The entire portfolio exists within a single `index.html` file, with JavaScript dynamically injecting content into section templates.
 This ensures rapid loading and seamless navigation.
-*   **Modular Data Structure:** All portfolio content (personal info, project details, skills, etc.) is stored within a single structured JavaScript object (`portfolioData`).
+*   **Modular Data Structure:** All portfolio content is stored within a single structured JavaScript object (`portfolioData`).
 This decouples the data from the presentation layer, making updates efficient and systematic.
-*   **CSS-Driven Thematics:** A comprehensive set of CSS variables (`:root`) defines a cohesive aesthetic matrix (colors, fonts, transitions), allowing for easy thematic changes and ensuring a consistent visual identity.
+*   **CSS-Driven Thematics:** A comprehensive set of CSS variables (`:root`) defines a cohesive aesthetic matrix (colors, fonts, transitions), allowing for easy thematic changes.

 ### Key Features:
 *   **Immersive Ambience:** A multi-layered visual system combines a background image, animated scanlines, digital noise, and a vignette to create a retro-futuristic, "haunted terminal" atmosphere.
-*   **Interactive Soundscape:** User actions such as clicks, hovers, and menu interactions trigger corresponding sound effects, while an ambient background track sets the mood.
-This functionality is opt-in, respecting the user's preferences.
+*   **Interactive Soundscape:** User actions such as clicks, hovers, and menu interactions trigger corresponding sound effects, with an optional ambient background track.
-*   **Dynamic Glitch & Text Effects:** Utilizes CSS animations (`@keyframes`) and JavaScript to generate procedural glitch effects on titles and other key text elements, enhancing the digital, sometimes unstable, theme.
+*   **Dynamic Glitch & Text Effects:** Utilizes CSS animations (`@keyframes`) and JavaScript to generate procedural glitch effects, enhancing the digital, sometimes unstable, theme.
-*   **Responsive Design:** The layout adapts fluidly from desktop to mobile viewports, ensuring a consistent and accessible experience across all devices.
+*   **Responsive Design:** The layout adapts fluidly from desktop to mobile viewports for a consistent experience.
-*   **Performance-Optimized:** All assets are preloaded, and content is injected dynamically after the initial page load to ensure a fast and smooth user experience.
+*   **Performance-Optimized:** Assets are preloaded and content is injected dynamically.
 Lazy loading is implemented for images to optimize initial load times.

 ## III.
 Tech Stack